xiangwenmo/SGHMC-final-project/README.md

 - `sghmc/` : source codes for the package

-- `examples/`: two simulation examples and plots
+- `examples/`: two simulation examples and a attempt to implement on real datasets

 - `opt:comparison/`: optimization and comparing algorithm with `pystan` and `pyhmc`